FiodorTretyakov/invitation/README.md

 The code consist of 3 projects:

 * Customers: library solves the main problem;
-* ConsoleRunner: console application that just use library;
+* ConsoleRunner: console application that just uses library;
 * Test;

 ### Customers